Childe Hassam

 American, 1859-1935

 Educated in Boston and later in Paris, he absorbed French Impressionist techniques while remaining grounded in American subjects.
+He was particularly drawn to the changing rhythms of city life, seasonal shifts, and national symbolism—especially during World War I, when his celebrated Flag series elevated an everyday scene.
 His views of New York, Boston, and Paris reflect a deep commitment to place and period.
 As he stated in 1892, “The man who will go down to posterity is the man who paints his own time and the scenes of every-day life around him.”

 Hassam’s work exemplifies this practice.
 Whether depicting the flag-draped avenues of Fifth Avenue or the shores of New England, his compositions remain vital to collectors for their immediacy, nuance, and enduring sense of presence.
 His paintings are held in major institutions including The Metropolitan Museum of Art, the Smithsonian American Art Museum, and the Art Institute of Chicago.